 NOTE: Last week I gave an update on the 10-year anniversary of the discovery of the emerald ash borer in the U.S. In response to the post, Sonia John raised a couple of points:

-“Please share your knowledge about the status of efforts to: 1. introduce insect species or other biocontrols that predate the EAB, and 2. evaluation of the degree of resistance to EAB of Asian (and European) Fraxinus spp. as well as Asian/N.American hybrids)”
+“Please share your knowledge about the status of efforts to: 1. introduce insect species or other biocontrols that predate the EAB, and 2. evaluation of the degree of resistance to EAB of Asian (and European) Fraxinus spp.… Continue reading this article “Ten years of life with the Green Menace: Part 2”

 Pest Alert for western Washington – late blight